4PointSolutions/aem-utils/aem_cntrl/README.md

 ### JBang
-`aem_cntrl` makes use of jbang in order to manage the Java runtimes (to ensure that Java 11 is used for AEM 6.5, regardless of the default Java version on the target system).
+`aem_cntrl` makes use of jbang in order to manage the Java runtimes (to ensure that Java 11 is used for AEM 6.5 and Java 21 is used for AEM 6.5 LTS, regardless of the default Java version on the target system).

 JBang must be installed and on the PATH in order for `aem_cntrl` to work.